asaikali/ai-accelerator/README.md

 # Spring AI Accelerator

-This accelerator creates a starter spring application configured to talk ot a large language model, using the spring-ai library.
-The starter application demonstrates best practices for working with AI services in a Spring Boot application.
+This accelerator creates a starter spring application that uses the spring-ai library to communicate with Large Language Model (LLM).
+The generated code demonstrates best practices for working with AI services in a Spring Boot application.